-As a result of this, and the combined efforts of the citizen-led ReCode initiative and a city-approved Alternative Technologies Advisory Committee to support sustainable building alternatives, we now have a precedent for a permittable rocket mass heater in Portland, OR.
+As a result of this, and the combined efforts of the citizen-led ReCode initiative and a city-approved Alternative Technologies Advisory Committee, we now have a process for permitting rocket mass heaters in Portland, OR.

 Alternatives that might work for other situations:

 1) Start the conversation with a tangible example.
 Build a prototype mock-up outdoors, and invite local officials to look at it (and sit on it, and feed it, and pet it) while they consider your permit application.
-Then make whatever design changes might be required to build your indoor version.
-(Try the changes on the mock-up first, if you doubt their benefit; some well-intentioned changes can seriously affect performance.)
+They may request design or material improvements before permitting an indoor version.
+Many of these requests may be well-intentioned but unworkable.
+Try the changes on the outdoor mock-up first: some well-intentioned changes can seriously affect performance.

 2) Submit designs, and use experts.
-Create a design, or get proven plans from someone experienced, and have an engineer or architect sign off on these drawings.
-Local officials are much happier approving something when a licensed professional has put their license on the line to guarantee it.
+Create a design, or get proven plans from someone experienced, and have an engineer or architect sign off on the drawings.
+Local officials are much happier approving something when a licensed professional is taking some of the liability off their hands (CYA drives policy, for sure).
 Likewise, some insurers will approve a masonry heater installation if you have an experienced masonry heater builder supervise or build the system.
 If your local experts are still not sure about it, send them to a workshop or put them in touch with us for questions.
-We like having engineers and architects in workshops - but we have to admit, we like having old experienced masons and builders in there even more.
-Fire marshalls and EPA inspectors can be fun too.
+We like having engineers and architects in workshops - but we have to admit, we enjoy working with experienced masons and builders even more.
+Fire marshals and EPA inspectors can be fun too.

 3) Build a non-permitted or exempt version.
 This is what most owners to date have done - and the reason why some back-to-the-landers deliberately seek out a location with minimal permitting requirements.
-Off-the-radar installations should still be constructed according to the best practice you can research.
+Off-the-radar installations should still be constructed according to the best practice available, as you will be taking the responsibilities and risks upon yourself.
 Try to build it so as to qualify for a permit, or for an exemption, or both, in case of official inspection.
 Exemptions from EPA requirements may be made for antique woodstoves, wood-heat devices that are a household's only way to heat, or the only way to cook, and for devices that are over 900 KG (1870 lbs or so) and not causing any pollution complaints.